Adarsh0902/CODTECH-TASK1/README.md

-Name: N.ADARSH NAGASIVA
+NAME:ADARSH NAGASIVA
-Company: CODTECH IT SOLUTIONS
+COMPANY:CODTECH IT SOLUTIONS
-ID: CT08DUF
+ID::CT08DUF
-Domain: Full Stack Web Development
+DOMAIN:FULL SATCK WEB DEVELOPMENT
-Duration: Dec 17, 2024 to Jan 17, 2025
+DURATION: DEC 17 2024 TO JAN 17 2025
-Mentor: Sravani Gouni
+MENTOR:SRAVANI GOUNI

 Overview of the project

 Project: PERSONAL PORTFOLIO WEBSITE WITH BACKEND

 Objective:

 Create a personal portfolio website with a backend to manage content.
 This